-One 2002 study researched the prevalence of hyperhidrosis among people with social anxiety disorder (SAD), and found that more than a quarter of them experienced hyperhidrosis.
-And as Lisa cites in her research into patient experience, one key 2016 report compares the prevalence of anxiety and depression in patients with hyperhidrosis versus patients without hyperhidrosis:
+One 2002 study researched the prevalence of hyperhidrosis among people with a social anxiety disorder (SAD) and found that more than a quarter of them experienced hyperhidrosis.
+And as Lisa cites in her research into the patient experience, one key 2016 report compares the prevalence of anxiety and depression in patients with hyperhidrosis versus patients without hyperhidrosis:

 Other research, published in 2014, found that in patients with severe cases of hyperhidrosis, the rate of social anxiety disorder was 47.1% — compared to just 13.8% in patients without hyperhidrosis.

 To summarize, researchers agree that there is a clear correlation between anxiety and hyperhidrosis.
 One study concludes, “research shows that social anxiety does not explain hyperhidrosis, but that excessive sweating reduces the threshold for social anxiety.”
 And another report shows “a significant association between hyperhidrosis and the prevalence of anxiety, depression and ADD regardless of gender or age.”

 This means both conditions can be treated as part of what Lisa calls “combination therapy” — to look at different treatment types that can be used together to improve the quality of life for sufferers.

 Note: Duradry is an FDA-approved treatment that can reduce excessive sweating, using a simple 3-step process to eliminate sweat in the underarms.
 You can try Duradry as part of your treatment, and we’ll commit to giving you a full refund if you’re not satisfied with the results.

 As any hyperhidrosis sufferer will know (and I’m one of them), extreme uncontrollable sweating can have a massive effect on your confidence and sense of self-worth.